This article will take you through ten ways you can explore Iceland on a budget in 2023, plus eight iconic things to do in Iceland that are FREE!

 I hope these tips prove to you that it is possible to explore this wonderful country without breaking the bank.
 I’m confident you’ll love the place as much as I do.

-Now, check out my itinerary for driving Iceland’s Ring Road in 7 days!
+Now, for more inspiration about what to do in Iceland, check out my itinerary for driving Iceland’s Ring Road in 7 days!

 8 thoughts on “How to Visit Iceland On A Budget In 2023”